khaipham2204/Django-FastAPI-Flask/pgtrigger/Readme.md

 Allows conditional triggers using Django's ORM-like expressions.
 Integrates well with Django's migration system.

+In many cases, constraints (like CHECK, UNIQUE, or FOREIGN KEY) are preferred because they are simpler and built into the database.
+However, there are some situations where triggers (like those provided by django-pgtrigger) are more flexible.
+A CHECK constraint can prevent updates when a condition is met, but PostgreSQL constraints only work on the new row values.
+In this case, we need to compare the old and new values of is_deleted, which CHECK constraints cannot do.

 Step 1: Install django-pgtrigger pip install django-pgtrigger